Walker's Haute Route

 Stage Nine

 Once more into the mountains!
 Our normal route takes us over Col du Tsate at 2,868m (9,409ft), to then descend to the Lac de Moiry basin before a second distinct climb to Cabane de Moiry.
-At 2,825m (9,268ft) this is the highest overnight stop on our normal route; only the optional Cabane des Dix is higher.
-Our alternative route is just as scenic in a different way, crossing to Lac de Moiry via the similar Col de Torrent route before dropping down to the village of Grimentz instead of climbing up to the hut.
+The day has a lot of ascent at 1690m in total but the reward of staying overnight next to the Glacier de Moiry makes it all worth it.

 Stage Ten

 From Cabane de Moiry the Haute Route retraces its steps a little, traverses high above Lac de Moiry, then climbs to Col de Sorebois.
-This col at 2,835m (9,301ft) is a grassy and easy one compared to many others on the route!
-A long descent takes us down to the pleasant village of Zinal in one branch of Val d'Anniviers.
-If starting from Grimentz, various routes are described: back up to Lac de Moiry to regain the normal path, direct to Zinal via the forests, or onwards via different routes to St Luc and Hotel Weisshorn.
+This col at 2,835m (9,301ft) is a grassy and easy one compared to many others on the route.
+The views onto the bright blue lakes get better and better as you ascend.
+Once at the top, a long descent takes us down to the pleasant village of Zinal in one branch of Val d'Anniviers.

 Stage Eleven

-By one of two main routes, the next valley reached is the Turtmantal.
+The next valley reached is the Turtmantal.
 We are into German-speaking Switzerland at the rocky ridge dividing Val d'Anniviers and the Turtmantal.
 From Zinal the route climbs to the Forcletta at 2,874m (9,429ft), a rocky pass to new Alpine landscapes.
-High-mountain views abound from this point.
-If coming from the St Luc or Hotel Weisshorn directions, perhaps having taken advantage of the funicular railway above St Luc, then the crossing is by the similar Meidpass.
-Both routes roll downhill to the small village of Gruben.
+High-mountain views abound from this point before rolling downhill to the small village of Gruben.

 Stage Twelve